 Bonaire has a fleet of fishing boats, and there are fishing families where the tradition has been handed down from generation to generation.
 Many of these families have origins from Isla Margarita in Venezuela, and fishing traditions have been carried to Bonaire from there.

 Bonaire’s fishermen go out day in and day out, in the early dawn hours and fish all day.
-They come back at the end of the afternoon, and clean their catch.
+They come back at the end of the afternoon and clean their catch.
 It is then distributed to restaurants or sold from their own homes or small shops.
-The seas on the island’s east coast are considered as full ocean conditions, and many times, rife with waves and currents which batter the boats.
+The sea on the island’s east coast is considered as full ocean conditions, and many times, rife with waves and currents which batter the boats.
 Although it is rare, sometimes boats can have problems at sea, and then the whole island comes together to help bring the stranded seamen home.

 The tradition has roots in Venezuela.